Switch Access Measure Workshop

 Ultimately, the Switch Access Measure aims to deliver better outcomes for users and their families.

-Switch Access Measure developers
+Switch Access Measure Developers and Researchers

 The Switch Access Measure has been developed by Novita in association with Professor Virginia Wright.
 It has undergone initial research and development with good reliability outcomes (see references below), with further research planned soon.